ansible-collections/ibm_zos_cics/docs/source/modules/cmci_get.rst

              value: MYGRP
        record_count: 1

-   - name: pass module even if bundle definition is not found
+   - name: Ignore errors when bundle definition is not found
      cmci_get:
        cmci_host: "example.com"
        cmci_port: 12345
        cmci_cert: "./sec/ansible.pem"
        cmci_key: "./sec/ansible.key"
-       context: "ABCDEFGH" # context is the name of your CICSplex in a CPSM environment or the applid of your region in an SMSS environment
+       context: ABCDEFGH # context is the name of your CICSplex in a CPSM environment or the applid of your region in an SMSS environment
-       scope: "IJKLMNOP" # scope only applies if you're in a CPSM environment and is either the name of a CICS system definition (CSYSDEF) or CICS system group (CSYSGRP)
+       scope: IJKLMNOP # scope only applies if you're in a CPSM environment and is the name of a CICS system definition (CSYSDEF) or CICS system group (CSYSGRP)
        type: cicsdefinitionbundle
        resources:
          filter: